kubernetes/enhancements/keps/sig-apps/draft-20251010-multipod-pdb/README.md

 nitty-gritty.
 -->

-We propose adding a new, optional boolean field `usepodGroups` to the `PodDisruptionBudget.spec`.
-- If this field is `false` (default) or unset, the Eviction API evaluates the PDB based on individual pod counts, preserving all existing behavior.
+We propose adding a new, optional boolean field `usePodGroups` to the `PodDisruptionBudget.spec`.
+If this field is `false` (default) or unset, the Eviction API evaluates the PDB based on individual pod counts, preserving all existing behavior.
+If `true`, the Eviction API will find the `Workload` object and its `PodGroup` as specified by the Pod spec.
+This `PodGroup`  will define the minimum number of pods required for one replica of that group to be healthy, and how many replicas are expected.
+This will be used to measure availability of pod groups, and the PDB's `minAvailable` or `maxUnavailable` will be interpreted in terms of these `PodGroup` replicas, rather than individual pods.

-When `usepodGroups: true`:
-- If a selected pod does not have `spec.workload.name` set, log a warning and treat it as its own group.
-- If a selected pod has `spec.workload.name` and `spec.workload.podGroup` set, the eviction manager will treat groups of pods as the atomic unit for availability.

-When using pod groups:
-- Identify the `Workload` object referenced by `pod.spec.workload.name`.
-- From the `workload.spec.podGroups`, find the entry matching `pod.spec.workload.podGroup`.
-- This `PodGroup` object defines the group's policy.
-The `minCount` (from `policy.gang.minCount`) defines the minimum number of pods required for one replica of that group to be healthy.
-The `replicas` field defines how many such groups are expected.
-- The PDB's `minAvailable` or `maxUnavailable` will be interpreted in terms of these `PodGroup` replicas, not individual pods.
-- A `PodGroup` replica is considered "available" only if the number of healthy pods belonging to it meets its `minCount`.

 ### User Stories (Optional)